C-r-o-m-e-r/e-commerce/README.md

     -   A central **dashboard** with site-wide statistics (total users, products, sales).
     -   Full **user management** (view all, edit roles, block/unblock, delete, search & filter).
     -   Full **product management**, including the ability to approve/reject new products from sellers, edit any product's details, and delete products from the marketplace.
+    -   Full **order management** with the ability to view all orders, filter by status, see order details, update status (e.g., Pending -> Shipped), and process full refunds via Stripe.
 -   **Wishlist Management:** Users can create and manage multiple wishlists.
 -   **Order History:** Users can view a list of all their past orders and see a detailed breakdown of each one.
 -   **Product Reviews & Ratings:** Users who have purchased a product can leave a star rating (1-5) and a written review.